magoyette/powershell-setup/README.md

 PowerShell is executed with ConEmu as a console emulator.

+Archived since I'm now using Git Bash with ConEmu on Windows 7.

 ## Requirements

 - Git must be on the Windows path for posh-git